 *Source: U.S. Bureau of Labor Statistics

 As many continue to turn to psychologists for issues such as depression, addiction, mental disorders and relationship problems, demand for clinical psychologists continues to rise.
-The U.S. Bureau of Labor Statistics (BLS) predicts job growth will rise 20% from 2014 to 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts job growth will rise much faster than the average from 2018 to 2028 (www.bls.gov).
 Applicants who hold a doctoral degree, have completed an internship, and have one or more years of professional experience should greatly increase their employment potential.